 - Multistage compressors with two compression stages (Two compression stages set in same machine/barrel casing.
 Between the two stages cooling of the fluid is performed in order to increase the efficiency of compression)

-- Stall: Stall in turbo machinery describes as a situation in which due to low flow values, the stage pressure ratio or head do not vary in a stable manner with the flow rate.
+Stall: Stall in turbomachinery describes as a situation in which due to low flow values, the stage pressure ratio or head does not vary in a stable manner with the flow rate.

-- Surge prevention: Surge prevention is effected through experimental tests in which pressure pulsation at low flow rate is measured on individual stages.
-On this basis, it is possible to identify the flow values at which stable operation of the stage is guaranteed.
+Surge prevention: Surge prevention is effected through experimental tests in which pressure pulsation at a low flow rate is measured on individual stages.
+On this basis, it is possible to identify the flow values at which the stable operation of the stage is guaranteed.

 Capacity Control is used for the following: